igdswzcd/avif.app/README.md

+Thanks to justinschmitz97, the creator of `avif.io`.</br>
-Tauri App version of https://avif.io.</br>
+This is a Tauri App version of https://avif.io.</br>
 Just use `cargo tauri dev` or bundled .exe to run this app.</br>
 Maybe there should change some codes marked with 'todo' to compile and run in other platforms.</br>